 Barn cats are less-friendly (feral or semiferal) cats who may not be ideal candidates for a normal home adoption.
 They have had a history of successfully living outdoors prior to coming to the VHS.
 While these cats might not make ideal house pets, they can still live comfortably in a barn or stables while providing companionship, and potentially expert, free rodent control.

-You can browse all our available barn cats here anytime!
+You can browse all our available barn cats here anytime and filter by the Attribute "Barn Cat Eligible!"

 What are the requirements if I adopt barn cats?